 Project P.E.A.C.E. is a coordinated, multi-discipline and innovative Minority Youth Violence Prevention II approach to significantly reduce the prevalence and impact of youth violence among racial and ethnic minority and/or disadvantaged at-risk youth.
 The project services address: public health, education, and public safety concerns; disparities in access to public health services; social determinants of health; and risk and protective factors.
 This four-year project provides services to 100 youth who receive core services that include: Academic Education, Healthy Relationship Education, Mindfulness Based Stress Reduction, Mentoring, Work Readiness Capacity Building, Community Policing, and Holistic Case Management.
 We partner with the Milwaukee Police Department, U.W.
 Madison’s Pre–College Enrichment Opportunity Program for Learning Excellences (PEOPLE), Milwaukee High Schools, and Jerlando F. L. Jackson, Ph.D., President & CEO, JCF LLC, who is conducting an impact evaluation.

-To learn more about this program, contact Yvette Dotson at 414-270-2979.
+To learn more about these program, contact Tanya Williams at 414-270-4631.